Terraform

 GitLab CI/CD is a powerful tool that automates the software development lifecycle, ensures code quality, and streamlines the process of delivering software changes to production.
 Using it to manage your Terraform state file brings a key component of your infrastructure-as-code deployments under the same roof as your code repositories and pipelines and the versioning, security, and management benefits of this along with it.

-We encourage you also to explore how Spacelift makes it easy to work with Terraform.
+We also encourage you to explore how Spacelift makes it easy to work with Terraform.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

-Manage Terraform Better with Spacelift
+Achieve Terraform at scale with Spacelift

 Share your data and download the guide